-The above Chicken & Salmon recipe includes a minimum of 40% protein and 16% fat which makes the vast majority of the formula protein and fact-based, rather than carbohydrates.
+The above Chicken & Salmon recipe includes a minimum of 40% protein and 16% fat which makes the vast majority of the formula protein and fat based rather than carbohydrates.

 This impressive nutrition is thanks to a large portion of Chicken and Chicken Meal which make up the bulk of the recipe.
 However, these are joined by a smaller portion of Salmon Meal and Chicken Fat.

-Rachel Ray Nutrish is a more established pet food brand that was partly founded by the celebrity chef and television personality Rachel Ray.
+Rachael Ray Nutrish is a more established pet food brand that was partly founded by the celebrity chef and television personality Rachael Ray.
 Nutrish has several sub-brands, including Savory Bites, Peak, and Super Premium.

 Nutrish is another brand that is priced very competitively, with the opportunity to pick up a 14lb bag of food for as little as $20.
 However, Nutrish has other recipes that are slightly more pricey and come in around $25-$30 for a large bag.

-You can read more about Rachel Ray Nutrish, including its product range and ingredient selection, in our Rachel Ray Nutrish Brand Review.
+You can read more about Rachael Ray Nutrish, including its product range and ingredient selection, in our Rachael Ray Nutrish Brand Review.

 The above Peak recipe is one of these and one of the brands’ most premium offerings.
 Similar to Crave, this recipe offers very impressive nutrition for its price point, with a minimum of 40% protein and 14% fat.

-The ingredient choices for Rachel Ray Nutrish Peak recipes are almost identical to Crave and include a large portion of Chicken and Chicken Meal.
+The ingredient choices for Rachael Ray Nutrish Peak recipes are almost identical to Crave and include a large portion of Chicken and Chicken Meal.

-This is joined by a smaller portion of Turkey Meal, Egg Product, Turkey Meal, and Turkey, which makes the selection of meat ingredients quite large.
+This is joined by a smaller portion of Turkey Meal, Egg Product, and Turkey, which makes the selection of meat ingredients quite large.